Uncategorized 13 min read

 1. ClearCorrect: This is like Invisalign’s close sibling.
 ClearCorrect uses transparent aligners that are crafted specifically for your teeth.
 They’re flexible in terms of wear time, and many find them to be a cost-effective alternative to Invisalign.

 2. Byte: Enter the era of teledentistry with Byte.
 Byte allows users to achieve teeth straightening at home.
-They send you an impression kit, you send it back, and voila!
-Your aligners arrive at your doorstep.
+They send you an impression kit, you send it back, and your aligners arrive at your doorstep.
 They also boast a unique HyperByte technology, which they claim reduces treatment time significantly.

 3. Six Month Smiles: As the name suggests, this method aims for a short treatment duration, typically around six months.
 They offer clear braces and aligners, focusing on moving the teeth that show when you smile.